eip-home/eip-arch/README.md

 ## Contributing

-for help with the syntax, see https://github.com/cabo/kramdown-rfc
+For help with the syntax, see https://github.com/cabo/kramdown-rfc

 See the
 [guidelines for contributions](https://github.com/eip-home/eip-arch/blob/main/CONTRIBUTING.md).